TMS Off-Label Treatment for Addiction

 Hence, by improving depressive symptoms, rTMS may also help address addiction.
 Treating both SUD and mood disorders may optimize outcomes.

 Exposure to addictive drugs appears to impair synaptic plasticity in reward-associated areas of the brain.

 If genuinely plastic variations mediate addictive issues, it might be possible to switch them via TMS if we can precisely spot and target the affected brain circuits.

 Along these lines, studies are being conducted on the effects of rTMS on methamphetamine (another drug of abuse) abuse.

-One 2018 study published in the JAMA Psychiatry shows TMS to be a promising tool for methamphetamine withdrawal.
-The study revealed reduced drug cravings and withdrawal symptoms, along with improved mood and sleep quality in people addicted to methamphetamines.
+One 2018 study published in the JAMA Psychiatry shows TMS as a promising tool for methamphetamine withdrawal.
+The study revealed reduced drug cravings and withdrawal symptoms and improved mood and sleep quality in people addicted to methamphetamines.

 This study supports the possibility of applying TMS to all stages of addiction rehab — from the early stage of withdrawal to the mid-stage of craving, up to the end stage of cognitive recovery.